 As a pet owner, it is up to you to make plans to protect your animal.
 There are no safeguards in place to ensure a pet gets a guardian when an owner dies, unlike when parents die with minor children.
-Your pet is wholly dependent upon you to make sure someone takes care of them if you cannot do it any longer, and Thompson Law, Prof. L.L.C. can help give you the tools you need to ensure that your animal is provided for.
+Your pet is wholly dependent upon you to make sure someone takes care of them if you cannot do it any longer, and Thompson Law, PLLC. can help give you the tools you need to ensure that your animal is provided for.
 Give us a call to find out about pet planning and to get answers to questions including:

 - When should you make a pet plan?

 - How can you protect your pets if you get sick or pass away?